+Rodríguez Moreno (Program Director)

 Students with a good command of Spanish can take courses in Spanish in a wide range of areas, including literature, rural development, social sciences, environmental studies, communication, and computer science.
-Students pay costs of living to Coe before departure and must transfer at the same time as an incoming student from UNVM.
+Students pay cost of living to Coe before departure and must transfer at the same time as an incoming student from UNVM.

 Credits earned on the Argentina exchange program are evaluated on a P/NP basis.

-occ-265 — Coe/Istanbul Altinbas University (Turkey)
+occ-265 — Coe/Altinbas University (Turkey)

 Duru (Program Advisor)

 Teaches entire majors in English in psychology, sociology, international relations, political science, economics, business.
-Students pay cost of living at the destination.
+Students pay costs of living at the destination.
 Credits earned from the Altinbas exchange program are evaluated on a P/NP basis.